-I am a Ph.D.
-Candidate in Computer Science at Johns Hopkins University.
-I am advised by Steven Salzberg,
+I completed my Ph.D. in Computer Science at Johns Hopkins University in January 2021.
+I was advised by Steven Salzberg,

-and my research involves considerable collaboration with Mike Schatz's lab.
+and my research involved considerable collaboration with Mike Schatz's lab.
 I am currently on the job market, with a particular

-My research is focused on structural variant discovery and analyses in human genomic data.
-I use both alignment and assembly based
+My PhD research focused on structural variant discovery and analyses in human genomic data, using both alignment and assembly based